 With the Garden of Eden tattooed on his back and a spread eagle with cupie dolls inked on his chest, Tattoo Charlie was a walking billboard for his business.
-"I’m completely covered with tattoos", said Charlie J. Geizer, the 73 year-old Baltimore native who claims he’s known world-wide as “Tattoo Charlie.”
+"I’m completely covered with tattoos", said Charlie J. Geizer, the 73 year-old Baltimore native who claims he’s known worldwide as “Tattoo Charlie.”

-In the years that followed, Charlie operated shops in San Antonio, San Diego, San Francisco, Portland, Seattle, Cleveland, and New Orleans before settling back in Baltimore in 1939.
+It is known that Charlie did settle back in Baltimore in the early 1940s.
 A 1971 news article quoted Charlie as saying; “At that time and during the flourishing war years there were four other tattooists working in Baltimore and kept busy by a steady influx of sailors, soldiers and marines.”
-The other tattooists Charlie mentioned may have included Antone Aguiar, George Rogers, Bob Roy, Frenchy and Sailor Youlee.
+The other tattooists Charlie mentioned that worked in Baltimore through the years included Antone Aguiar, George Rogers, Frenchy and Sailor Youlee.

-Tattoo Charlie died in 1980.
+Tattoo Charlie died March 1, 1980.

 Originally published by the Tattoo Archive © 2006